-- Have you had contact with anyone who you are aware was symptomatic or COVID positive for more than 15 minutes and within less than 6 feet in the last 14 days? - Are you COVID positive or symptomatic yourself? - Have you been directed to quarantine, isolate or self-monitor at home for COIVD by any medical or public health provider? - Do you have flu-like symptoms including fever, cough, nausea, diarrhea and/or shortness of breath? - F. Anyone turned away or refusing the screening will be asked to leave his/her name and contact address with security so that this information can be passed along to the appropriate courtroom. - G. Bring your own face-coverings because court security personnel have a limited supply of masks. - H. All persons must wear masks or other face coverings in the courtrooms, but participants shall not be required to wear masks or other face covering while speaking on the record, and sign language interpreters shall not be required to wear masks while interpreting. - I. Nothing in this Order shall require anyone otherwise subject to provisions of this Order to wear a facial covering as directed when doing so would be contrary to their health or safety from a preexisting medical/mental health condition. - J. Nothing in the Order shall require children two and under to wear facial coverings as directed. - K. Everyone who enters the Courthouse must use good personal health habits as recommended by the Center for Disease Control.
+- Have you had contact with anyone who you are aware was symptomatic or COVID positive for more than 15 minutes and within less than 6 feet in the last 14 days? - Are you COVID positive or symptomatic yourself? - Have you been directed to quarantine, isolate or self-monitor at home for COIVD by any medical or public health provider? - Do you have flu-like symptoms including fever, cough, nausea, diarrhea and/or shortness of breath (excluding such symptoms caused by chronic conditions)? - Have you resided or have regular contact with a person subject to quarantine or isolation direction issued by a medical provider or public health official and are not themselves fully vaccinated? - F. Anyone turned away or refusing the screening will be asked to leave his/her name and contact address with security so that this information can be passed along to the appropriate courtroom. - G. Bring your own face-coverings because court security personnel have a limited supply of masks. - H. All persons must wear masks or other face coverings in the courtrooms, but participants shall not be required to wear masks or other face covering while speaking on the record, and sign language interpreters shall not be required to wear masks while interpreting. - I. Nothing in this Order shall require anyone otherwise subject to provisions of this Order to wear a facial covering as directed when doing so would be contrary to their health or safety from a pre-existing medical/mental health condition. - J. Nothing in the Order shall require children two and under to wear facial coverings as directed. - K. Everyone who enters the Courthouse must use good personal health habits as recommended by the Center for Disease Control.
 This includes cleaning hands often with soap and/or hand sanitizer, avoid touching eyes, nose, and mouth, avoiding close contact, and covering coughs and sneezes with tissues or elbows. - L. Social distancing measures are required to be observed.
 Everyone should maintain a 6 feet distance whenever reasonably possible.
 To allow for proper social distancing, the number of people in Court will be restricted by reduced court calls and staggered court-call times, as well as remote appearances and hearings.
-You may be asked to wait outside or in your car once the Courthouse reaches its maximum capacity. - M. Any attempt to enter the Courthouse or remain in the Courthouse in violation of these rules will cause you to be denied access or removed by security personnel. - N. Civil and criminal lawsuits and any pleadings may still be filed in person or via electronic filing. - O. If you are representing yourself in court and have any questions or concerns, you may contact the Circuit Clerk's Office at (217) 854-3211 or visit the Circuit Clerk's website at JUDICI.com.
+You may be asked to wait outside or in your car once the Courthouse reaches its maximum capacity.

+- M. Any attempt to enter the Courthouse or remain in the Courthouse in violation of these rules will cause you to be denied access or removed by security personnel. - N. Civil and criminal lawsuits and any pleadings may still be filed in person or via electronic filing. - O. If you are representing yourself in court and have any questions or concerns, you may contact the Circuit Clerk's Office at (217) 854-3211 or visit the Circuit Clerk's website at JUDICI.com.
 You are encouraged to call before coming to the Courthouse.